C&S 2014 Volunteer of the Year: Cheryl Meehan

 As a further inspiration, Chris, who was diagnosed with leukemia a few years ago, recently wore his full firefighting gear when climbing 69 flights of stairs in the 2012 Firefighters Stair Climb to raise money for the Leukemia and Lymphoma Society.

 Chris became a candidate for the C&S Volunteer of the Year award by submitting a C&S Dollars for Doers application.
-A panel of company employees rated each application for spirit of volunteerism, leadership and the desire to make a difference in people's lives.
-Through the Dollars for Doers program, nonprofit organizations benefit twice, once from the C&S employee's contribution of time, and again from a C&S matching contribution of $1 per hour volunteered, to a maximum of $1,000.
+A panel of company associates rated each application for spirit of volunteerism, leadership and the desire to make a difference in people's lives.
+Through the Dollars for Doers program, nonprofit organizations benefit twice, once from the C&S associates's contribution of time, and again from a C&S matching contribution of $1 per hour volunteered, to a maximum of $1,000.

 For the past six years, Dawna has dedicated thousands of hours of her time to the American Cancer Society (ACS), specifically to the Relay for Life in Keene.
 As the Chair of the event's planning committee, Dawna works year-round coordinating every detail of this 18-hour overnight fundraiser, from promotion, logistics, and entertainment to her the part of the evening she finds most moving: lighting remembrance luminaria honoring loved ones lost to cancer.
 Dawna's commitment to the ACS comes from the loss of her beloved grandmother during her teen years, "Volunteering for the ACS gives me a way to help fight back and find a cure for cancer.
 When you're really committed to a cause you find the time to give."